-Maintenance protection plans cost $5 to $7 per line/per month** (which is $60 to $84 per year if you have 1 phone line).
+Maintenance protection plans cost $11 per line/per month** — this adds up to $132 per year for one phone line.
 If you subscribe to a plan and have a service problem that originates inside your home, we identify the problem and repair it, at no additional cost to you.

 Without a protection plan, we charge:

 If you hire us to do the repair, we waive the isolation fee and only charge you for labor and material costs.
-Because these fees vary based on what you need done, we can't give you a ballpark figure here, but we can (and do) provide written estimates -- and satisfaction guarantees -- before beginning work.
+Because these fees vary based on what you need done, we can't give you a ballpark figure here, but we do provide a written estimate — and a satisfaction guarantee — before beginning work.

 Tip: Handymen and electricians usually do this kind of repair, and you can find them listed in the phone book, on the Internet or by asking for referrals.
 When budgeting, anticipate that most professionals will charge an hourly rate as well as a materials fee.
 When scheduling service, be sure to ask for time and cost estimates as well as a service guarantee.

 It's easy to sign up for a maintenance protection plan.
 Coverage is effective immediately.
-Simply chat with us.
-An agent will take your information and set up your subscription.
+Simply contact us and an agent will take your information and set up your subscription.
 If you decide this type of protection is not for you, can cancel the plan at any time with no penalty.